OwnMarket/SmartContracts/docs/CHXTokenSwap.md

 ## Create the native CHX Address on the Own blockchain network

-**NOTE: These instructions correspond to the version of the wallet which will be deployed in the last week of May 2019.
-The current version of the wallet doesn't support this workflow.
-Please do not start the swap process until the new version of the Own wallet is available.
-We will communicate when this is available.**

 To create a native CHX address, follow these simple steps:

 1. Go to the [Own wallet](https://wallet.weown.com), which uses the Own blockchain network.